YangZhaoCICAMS/MANOC/README.md

 [3,] 0.03 0.15 0.24 0.38 0.53
 [4,] 0.06 0.30 0.42 0.58 0.72
 ```
+Here, the values returned by `summarize()` are
+- Cor_Sel: the total correct selection percentage of the MTD combination(s)
+- Cor_All: the total percentage of patients treated at the MTD combination(s)
+- AI: the accuracy index
+- Over_Sel: the total selection percentage of the overtoxic dose combination(s)
+- Over_All: the total percentage of patients treated at the overtoxic dose combination(s)
+- summary.MTD.pctg: selection percentage at each dose combination
+- summary.patients.pctg: the number of patients treated at each dose combination
+- summary.dlt.pctg: the number of toxicities observed at each dose combination

 ## Authors and Reference
 Chi Kin Lam, Ruitao Lin and Guosheng Yin